signalfx/Metrics.NET.SignalFx/README.md

 ```xml
   <signalFxReporter apiToken="AAABQWDCC" sourceType="netbios" sampleInterval="00:00:05"/>
 ```

+### Source Value for a Metric
+It is often useful, but not required, to identify the "source" of a metric.
+An example of this is a hostname.
+There are two things that needs to be configured:
+  - sourceDimension - The name of the "source" metric.
+  - defaultSource - The value to send when the source metric value is not specified.

 ###Default Dimensions
 To add default dimensions add a nested <defaultDimensions> in your <signalFxReporter> stanza: